 A border town at the centre of it all

 St. Stephen is, quite simply, a wonderful place to be.
 Friendly.
 Warm.
 And unhurried.
 The town’s 4,400 residents are a healthy mix of young families, students, and active retirees.
-We work, shop, meet, and linger on leafy streets where rich architecture and ambience set the scene.
+We work, shop, meet, and linger on leafy streets where rich architecture and ambiance set the scene.

 Nestled on the St. Croix River, opposite Calais, Maine, St. Stephen is relatively small, very safe, charmingly vibrant, and wonderfully close-knit.
 Town is defined as much as by our close, longstanding relationship with Calais, as we are by Ganong—the 150-year-old chocolatier that still draws locals and visitors alike to our downtown.
 But for a town with such a rich history, we’re also excitingly progressive.